Text consolidated by Valsts valodas centrs (State Language

 21) individual - a living animal, and also a

-accompanying documents, labelling, on the package or label of
+accompanying documents, marking, on the packaging or label of

 which it is indicated that it contains a part of a plant, lichen